‘It was supposed to be a weekend of fun’

 Oh, and they’re being hunted for some reason by a mutant cannibal guy with the weakest costume you’ll ever see.
 You can practically see the Spirit Halloween price tag hanging out the back of his mask.

 And there’s no real effects, practical or otherwise.
 Nothing ever happens on camera.
 Nothing of value, overall, happens on camera.

-Yo Adrian, MOV!ES and MAN!A guest reviewer via All Horror
+Yo Adrian, MOVIES and MANIA guest reviewer via All Horror

 “The characters are one dimensional and only Steve and Dave (Dan Kyle) are remotely believable as friends.
 The dialogue is clunky and forced and we never feel any real suspense.
 Between the Trees does pull out a couple of twists in the last twenty minutes or so, but it’s too little too late.
 Without a connection to the characters, the twists fall flat.”
 Jim Morazzini, Voices from the Balcony

 Between the Trees is released on Demand and digital HD by Uncork’d Entertainment on March 5, 2019, and DVD on June 11, 2019.